Team Connection Program

 95%

-Defining what makes a great experience, and enabling others to deliver it, became the core of the work.
+Defining what makes a great experience feel engaging and enabling others to create it became the core of the work.

 Designing for Connection at Scale